all2gos/all2gos.github.io/index.md

-Somewhere in the world, there is a model who is better at chemistry than you🧪💻
+Somewhere in the world, there is a model which is better at chemistry than you🧪💻

 Somehow you ended up on my personal page.